DinoChiesa/AppInt-Apigee-Cert-Expiry-Checker/README.md

 the script displayed in a browser.
 Use the TEST button, and specify the Schedule trigger.

-Note: The integration is set to execute on a schedule, nightly at 21:04.

 ### Changing the set of Projects to check